chadmadna/loan-service/README.md

 - Roles (borrower, investor, staff, field validator, superuser)
 - Products (different loan products have different principals, interest rates, and terms)
 - Loans (a single loan of a specific product, requested by borrower and paid for by investors)
-    - Approvals will be embedded into the main loan entity since it has 1-to-1 relationship.
+    - Approvals and disbursements will be embedded into the main loan entity since it has 1-to-1 relationship.
 - Investments (money pitched in by investors to loans)
-- Disbursements